rguske/rguske.github.io/post/deploy-tanzu-packages-from-a-private-registry/index.md

 You can skip this section if you are using a different registry.

-> Please have the certificate of your registry by hand because we need it a few times more.
+> Please have the certificate of your registry by hand because we'll need it a few times.

-Download the Harbor certificate and add it (if not already done) to your Docker config as well.
+Download the Harbor certificate:

 ```shell
 # enter the FQDN of your Harbor instance (e.g. harbor.jarvis.tanzu)